Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Cons:

-- not strictly as simple as one could think, but doable (ex: reordering of events must be managed, management of stochastic values must be properly thought of, induced latency may either add some constraints to the implementation of models or require a more complex approach to time management)
+- not strictly as simple as one could think, but doable (e.g. reordering of events must be managed, management of stochastic values must be properly thought of, induced latency may either add some constraints to the implementation of models or require a more complex approach to time management)

 - a value of the time step must be chosen appropriately (although we could imagine that advanced engines could determine it automatically, based on the needs expressed by each model)